dat320/summer-fun/README.md

 # Summer Fun with Operating Systems and Systems Programming

-This repository is made available for students wanting to get a head start on their studies for the Fall 2022.
+This repository is made available for students to get started with DAT320 for the Fall 2022 (`dat320-2022`).
-The first three labs of DAT320 is available here.
+The first three labs of DAT320 are available here.
+The students will be able to to submit their lab work as soon as the QuickFeed system for `dat320-2022` course is up and running.
 You can navigate to the different folders and click on the various Markdown files (`.md` files) and read their content.
 Some of them end with `_questions.md`.
 These are assignment questions that you can try to answer.

-Our QuickFeed tool will not available for running tests on these assignments.
-Further, we have not created the 2022 version of the course quite yet, so it won't be possible to sign up and use the `dat320-2022` course on GitHub.
-For material that makes reference to `dat320-202x`, please ignore those parts.
+*For material that makes reference to `dat320-202x`, please ignore those parts.*
-As such, you may not be able to use all the material, but much of it should be possible to use.

 ## Recommended Tasks